claritylab/lucida/lucida/imagematching/opencv_imm/README.md

 Specifically, `-lmongoclient` should precede `-lssl` and `-lcrypto`.

-2. If the environment variable `DOCKER` is not set, the server connects to `localhost:27017` MongoDB, and `localhost:8083` for QA.
+2. If the environment variable `DOCKER` is not set, the server connects to `localhost:27017` for MongoDB, and `localhost:8083` for QA.
 Otherwise, it connects to `mongo:27017` for MongoDB and `QA:27017` for QA.
 When developing locally, you should not set it.